paulosabayomi/ThreadsPipe-py/README.md

     allowed_country_codes: str | List[str] = None,
 )
 ```

 - Description
-The pipe method is for sending posts and replies to Threads, you can also make geo-gated post and replies which requires the user to have the geo-gating permission
+The pipe method is for sending posts and replies to Threads, you can also make geo-gated post and replies which requires the user to have the geo-gating permission.

 **Example**

 ```py
     pipe = api.pipe(
                 post="A very long text...",